Malaysia travel guide

 New Zealand citizens must have a passport that is valid for at least six months beyond the date of their arrival in Malaysia.
 No visa is required, for stays of up to three months.
 Note that visa exemptions apply to holders of an APEC business travel card, provided that the back of the card states that it is valid for travel to Malaysia.
 In such cases, a 'visit pass' will be issued upon arrival.

 Passport/Visa Note :

 Foreign passengers to Malaysia are required to hold sufficient funds (at least USD 100 per day) to cover their expenses while in the country, and return/onward tickets and the necessary travel documentation for their next destination.
 If passengers are not in possession of a return/onward ticket, they will be requested to purchase one.
+Passports must have at least one unused page upon arrival.
 Note that admission will be refused to foreign ladies in an advanced stage of pregnancy (six months or more), except if they are in transit, for a maximum period of 72 hours (no extensions allowed).
 A yellow fever vaccination certificate is required to enter Malaysia, if arriving within six days of leaving or transiting through an infected area.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health :